Pupil Premium Grant at Our Lady of Lourdes

 There are many barriers to learning for pupils who have not had the same life experiences as other children because of low income.
 These barriers can include:

-But there are many other factors that can affect pupil learning.
+But there are many other factors that can affect pupil learning and wellbeing.

 What is the Pupil Premium Grant?